Aussiemon/Gauntlet-Slayer-Edition-Mod-Loader/README.md

 ## Gauntlet: Slayer Edition Mod Loader

 Rudimentary mod loader using a modified game bundle as an entrypoint.
-Similar to Darktide's implementation, but no mod framework support yet or maybe ever.
-It depends on motivation, and I've never actually played the game.
+Similar to Darktide's mod loader, but without DMF functionality.

 Features: